sschertz/test-jekyll-site/about.md

 This is a test edit from working copy on the iPad.

+This is a test edit from iAWriter on the mac.

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jglovier" %} /
 [jekyll-new](https://github.com/jglovier/jekyll-new)